lordpretzel/mu4e-views/README.md

 ### Settings

-- `mu4e-views-html-filter-external-content` - apply filters to remove external content from emails **(the default filters is based on my naive understanding and should not be trusted)**.
+- `mu4e-views-html-filter-external-content` - apply filters to remove external content from emails **(the default filters are based on my naive understanding and should not be trusted)**.
 - `mu4e-views-html-dom-filter-chain` - list of filters to use to remove external content from emails
 - `mu4e-views-completion-method` - framework used for completion.
 - `mu4e-views-inject-email-information-into-html` - if `t`, then create a header shown on top of the html message with useful information from the email.
 The header uses CSS styles defined in `mu4e-views-mu4e-html-email-header-style`.